TAKE CHARGE OF YOUR MENTAL HEALTH RECOVERY

 What is Recovery?

-A “Personal Recovery” can be defined as a transformative personal shift in mindset where the individual transitions from “Illness-Centered Living,” an unrecovered position, towards “Person-Centered Living,” where the individual, and not the illness, is at the “Helm” of one’s life.
+In short: The term “Personal Recovery” or “Recovery” can be defined as a transformative personal shift in mindset where the individual transitions from “Illness Centered Living,” an unrecovered position, towards “Person-Centered Living,” where the individual, and not the illness, is at the “Helm” of one’s life.
+(See Terms and Definitions, fuller definition)

 -The quality of one’s recovery mindset or psychology can either hinder or enhance recovery outcomes.

-– The “Pill” addresses the chemistry of the psychiatric illness and not the psychology of recovery-
+ThePill” addresses the chemistry of the psychiatric illness and not the psychology of recovery-

-Citizen Psychiatry advocates for including a “recovery first policy” in the Meeting Room of a provider, acting as a co-partner to their services.
-For consumers, the medical community in psychiatry looks at poor medication response as “medication resistance.”
-Unfortunately, people languishing with this form of treatment resistance, as stated, tend to find their recovery psychology degraded over time the longer this condition is in existence.
-For many consumers, the adverse impact tends to produce an increasing sense of powerlessness, worthlessness, hopelessness, and helplessness to effect change in their lives, the opposite of empowerment where a strong sense of “Agency” with “Hopefulness” (AH) is held.
-This program’s purpose is geared towards building a stronger sense of “Agency” and “Hopefulness,” leading to greater self-empowerment.
+For consumers, poor medication response is psychiatrically called “medication resistance.”
+Unfortunately, people languishing with “medication resistance” tend to find their recovery psychology degrading, over time, the longer the illness condition is in existence.
+For many consumers, the adverse impact of “medication resistance” tends to produce a sense of powerlessness, worthlessness, hopelessness, and helplessness to effect change in their lives, the opposite of empowering a strong sense of “Agency” with “Hopefulness”.

 “We are all in this together.”